christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (See also: "Alexander and Chandragupta in Sanskrit D" by Ranajit Pal [32]).

-Chandragupta Maurya/Alexander's successor in India "Bindusara" (whose name derives from Vindusara (Sanskrit: "one whose essence is poison"), a nod to the Mithridatic lineage) was either Heracles/Helios, Alexander's son by Barsine, or Alexander IV, Alexander's son by Roxana.
+Chandragupta Maurya/Alexander's successor in India was "Bindusara" (whose name derives from Vindusara (Sanskrit: "one whose essence is poison", a nod to the Mithridatic lineage.
+Also, Bindusara was called "Amitrachates".
+This name connect to Mithridates (Amitra (A-Mitra) + -chates which is a direct phonetic variant of -dates)) who was either Heracles/Helios, Alexander's son by Barsine, or Alexander IV, Alexander's son by Roxana.
 Bindusara = Ptolemy II Philadelphus (also Ariarathes III of Cappadocia? - "Arya-Ratha".
 Sanskrit: "Noble Charioteer").